Conference to develop a federal framework on Lyme disease

 - Royal College of Physicians and Surgeons of Canada

 Accreditation allows for professional credits to be earned for attending.
+If you’re a health care professional who attended the conference and didn’t receive a form, contact the conference secretariat.

 Credits for family physicians